mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Some decisions about code are a matter of personal taste.
 If your reviewer thinks your 8-line function would be better as two 5-line functions, neither of you is objectively "right."
 It's a matter of opinion which version is better.

-When your reviewer makes a suggestion, and you both have about equal evidence to support your position, defer to your reviewer.
-Between the two of you, the reviewer has better perspective on what it's like to read this code fresh.
+When your reviewer makes a suggestion, and you each have roughly equal evidence to support your position, defer to your reviewer.
+Between the two of you, they have better perspective on what it's like to read this code fresh.

 ## Minimize lag between rounds of review

 A few months ago, a reviewer contributed a small change to an open source project I maintain.
-I gave them feedback within a few hours, but they promptly disappeared.
-After a few days, I checked back to make sure I didn't overlook a notification, but there was still no response from the author.
+I gave them feedback within hours, but they promptly disappeared.
+I checked again a few days later, but there was still no response from the author.

-A month later, the author finally popped up again to submit their revisions.
-While I appreciated their effort, the lag between review rounds meant that they doubled my work.
-Not only did I have to re-read their code, I had to re-read my feedback to recall the full context.
-Had they followed up within a day or two, I wouldn't have to do all that extra work.
+A month later, the mysterious developer popped up again to submit their revisions.
+While I appreciated their effort, the lag between review rounds had doubled the work I had to do.
+Not only did I have to re-read their code, I had to re-read my feedback to recall the state of the change.
+Had they followed up within a day or two, I wouldn't have had to do all that extra work.

 {{<img src="effort-graph.jpg">}}